How do I qualify for extended time on the SAT and ACT?

 What happens if the SAT or ACT deny a request for extended time?

-Is it worth the hassle to get extra time on the SAT and ACT?
+Is it worth the hassle to get extended time on the SAT and ACT?

 If your child needs extended time, then it is overwhelmingly worth the hassle to get it.
 Here’s why: